Language-Research-Technology/ldaca-documentation/README.md

 ## About

-This is the source repository for an LDaCA based website
+This is the source repository for an LDaCA based website (changes)

 # Prerequisites